 If you are having difficulty communicating in Japanese, make an appointment with MieCo, Consultation Center for Foreign Residents in Mie.

 (Assistance in several languages)

-Monday to Friday (except holidays), from 9 am to 5 pm
+Monday to Friday and Sundays (closed on Saturdays and public holidays), from 9 am to 5 pm

 The Main Provincial Taxes Charged by the Provincial Tax Office (Ken’ei Jimusho): Vehicle tax, Individual Property tax, Property Acquisition tax, etc.